Ever wondered how your collective unconscious can affect your everyday behaviour? Are you afraid of snakes but never actually seen one?

 Jung and his studies of the collective unconscious

-Carl Jung was born in Switzerland in 1875 and founded the school of analytical psychology.
-He is responsible for proposing and developing the psychological concepts of collective unconscious and archetypes, along with introverted and extroverted personality.
+Carl Jung was born in Switzerland in 1875 and the founder of the school of analytical psychology.
+He suggested and developed the concepts of collective unconscious and archetypes, as well as introverted and extroverted personality.

 Jung worked with Freud and they shared in their interest in the unconscious.
 Jung went on to develop his own version of the psychoanalytic theory, but a lot of his analytical psychology reflects his theoretical differences with Freud.